YaroslavKSE/IMDB-For-Music/terraform/Readme.md

 5. Configure your application to use the RDS, Redis, and MongoDB services
 6. Implement a CI/CD pipeline for automated deployments
 7. Set up monitoring and alerting for all resources
+8. Configure WAF and Shield for enhanced security (especially in production)
+9. Implement additional observability tools for comprehensive application monitoring

 ## Troubleshooting